Cotter Koopman

 cotterjkignoreme@gmail.com

-I began designing after studying software engineering and web development.
+I began designing while studying software engineering and web development.
 I approached graphic design as a sort of visual programming: building flexible but cohesive systems with rule-based pieces.

 For years, I’ve developed my skillset at a full-service marketing and storytelling agency.
-I guide 50+ clients in many different industries through brand identities, cross-platform campaigns, websites and everyday print and digital needs.
-Day to day, my favorite thing to do is distill concepts into a visual system, and then extend it across an entire experience of materials.
+In close collaboration with project managers and supervising another designer, I guide 50+ clients in many different industries through brand identities, cross-platform campaigns, websites and everyday print and digital needs.
+Day to day, my favorite thing to do is distill concepts into a visual system, and then extend it across an entire experience of materials, solving problems at every scale along the way.

 I’ve also found a personal practice in multimedia.
 I make music, programmatic visuals, and textiles to render data and logical patterns.
 I’m excited by combining what computers do best with mediums that feel real to people, and exploring experiences between systemized and manual creation.
 Most of that lives here, organized by mediums, tools, and themes.